-PHYSICAL EDUCATION ACTIVITIES: Students who take formal instruction in physical education or play on an organized university team while abroad and have written proof of successful completion of the program may receive credit from the physical education department on the Dickinson campus.
-Official standards regarding credit from the physical education activities abroad are as follows: 1) the activity is currently offered; 2) the student secures the approval of the On-campus Coordinator; 3) the student participates in an activity for a length of time equivalent to (or greater than) that of a similar activity at Dickinson (as a guideline, 20-22 hours of supervised instruction = 1 block); 4) the student chooses an activity which does not duplicate an physical education course already completed at Dickinson; and 5) the student's participation is documented by the instructor of the class or by the On-campus Coordinator.
+PHYSICAL EDUCATION ACTIVITIES: Students who take formal instruction in physical education or play on an organized university team at Yonsei and have written proof of successful completion of the program may receive credit from the physical education department on the Dickinson campus.
+Official standards regarding credit from the physical education activities abroad are as follows: 1) the activity is currently offered; 2) the student secures the approval of the Center for Global Study and Engagement; 3) the student participates in an activity for a length of time equivalent to (or greater than) that of a similar activity at Dickinson (as a guideline, 20-22 hours of supervised instruction = 1 block); 4) the student chooses an activity which does not duplicate an physical education course already completed at Dickinson; and 5) the student's participation is documented by the instructor of the class or by the Dickinson director.
 Credit for self-paced activities will not be permitted.